bellaxing/cs445-labs/Lab1/lab1.md

 12. Create a new Pull Request to the upstream repo

 ## What you need to submit:
-Copy and paste your github link of this homework to Sakai.
+Copy and paste your github link of this lab to Sakai.

 ## The below is Optional homework if you're interested in.
 This is self study part, not going to lecture.
 If you have questions, please ask TA.
 1. Create a remote repository